 In practice, strategic alignment is about connecting a strategy with the strategies of others or with one’s own sub-strategies.

-From the vendor perspective, we hear from customers that they “need to show how their strategy supports an overall strategy” or “show how their strategy aligns with the strategies of partners, investors, etc.”
+From our conversations with customers, we often hear that they “need to show how their strategy supports an overall strategy” or “show how their strategy aligns with the strategies of partners, investors, etc.”

 Economic uncertainties have traditionally led to an increase in M&A deals.
 This trend was already evident in 2024 and is expected to grow further in 2025.
 This underscores the importance for organizations to reinforce their strategic planning, with a particular focus on achieving strategic alignment.